zbliu98/GRAM-ODE/README.md

-# STGODE
+# GRAM-ODE
-This is an implementation of [Spatio-temporal Coupled Multi-ODE Neural Networks for Traffic Forecasting]
+This is an implementation of [Graph-based Multi-ODE Neural Networks for Spatio-Temporal Traffic Forecasting]

 ## Run
 ```